 Taggun supports the following image and file types:

-Taggun provides different level of support for receipts of different countries.
+Taggun provides different levels of support for receipts from different countries.

 Canada (English & French)

 Category 2 has a medium to high accuracy rate.
 Taggun provides support for receipts from these countries:

 Category 3 is recognised to have a low accuracy rate.
 Support is limited to our ability to assist:

 Taggun calculates the confidence level for each property.
 This provides a "proxy" accuracy level for each property.
 Also, an aggregated confidence level for all properties of the receipt is provided at the root level of the result.
 Maximum confidence level is 0.99 Minimum confidence level is 0.

 Taggun uses Google Places to extract and validate the recognised merchant name and address of the receipt.
 It biases the result to the closest distance of the bias location (the geolocation of user's IP address or caller's IP Address).

 To improve the accuracy of merchant name for your account, you can email us a list of the merchant names in your system.
 Or you can add a new merchant name to your account with the